givenmnisi6/CMPG323-Project-4-34292748/README.md

 ## Manual for the Project
 - The user can open the project here and download it & run it via UiPath.
 - The user needs to first create go to their UiPath Orchestrator, then go to Assets & add an Asset.
-- It should be called LoginCredentials with the following Credentials.
+- It should be called LoginCredentials with the following Credentials, after you Save.

 | Credentials   | User            |
 | :------------ |:---------------:|